ooni/gatherings/internal/2017-10-montreal/the-future-of-lepidopter.md

    Even if we get a supplier for resolving shipping etc., it will still require a fair amount of work.

 3. Is this a product that there is a sizeable number of users that care about?
-By putting this product out there, does it being back a large number of measurements?
+By putting this product out there, does it bring back a large number of measurements?

 4. How do we support our partners during the months leading up to the deployment of the desktop apps?